 Following its long-standing tradition, SPLASH will host a variety of workshops, allowing their participants to meet and discuss research questions with peers, to mature new and exciting ideas, and to build up communities and start new collaborations.
 SPLASH workshops complement the main tracks of the conference and provide meetings in a smaller and more specialized setting.
-The following workshops will be co-located with SPLASH 2020.

 Call for Workshops

 We encourage proposals for workshops on any topic relevant to SPLASH.
-If there is a topic you feel passionate about, and want to connect with others who have similar interests, submit a workshop proposal!
+If there is a topic that you feel passionate about, and want to connect with others who have similar interests, submit a workshop proposal!
 We more than welcome new, and unconventional ideas for workshop formats.
 The following suggestions are a starting point:

 - Conference-style workshops allow participants to present their work to other domain experts.
 The smaller and more focused setting of a workshop allows for Q&A sessions and facilitates discussions.
 Presentations of work-in-progress are welcome.